IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 2. To view your running application in Bluemix, click **VIEW YOUR APP**.

-3. TO view the overview page for the project, click **VIEW TOOLCHAIN**.
+3. To view the overview page for the project, click **VIEW TOOLCHAIN**.

 4. To view or modify the code for the sample that you just deployed, click **EDIT CODE**.
 Your new project opens in the DevOps Services Web IDE.